philwilliamson/astar-demo/README.md

 ## Directions

-Once index.html is open in your browser, click on squares in the blue field to place a start, goal, and obstacles.
+Once index.html is open in your browser, click and drag on tiles to draw obstacles.
+Click and drag again to erase them.
-Use the buttons to the right to change the type of square that will be placed.
+The start and goal tiles can be clicked and dragged to move them.
+Click "Clear" to clear the grid.
+Click "Random" to randomly generate obstacles.
 Click "Run" to run the algorithm.
-Refresh page for a new run.

 ## Project Structure

-app.js | JavaScript file where main logic is written
+app.js | JavaScript file where main logic is written.
-index.html | HTML file for defining startingelements on page
+index.html | HTML file for defining starting elements on page.
-style.css | CSS file for styling page
+style.css | CSS file for styling page.

 ## Development notes

 Interface has been improved to allow dragging and drawing of tiles on grid.
 Touch screen experience is limited and needs to be improved.
 Difficult for users to draw and drag tiles using touch screen.
 Random button helps with the touch screen experience.